mvk/sshadder/README.rst

 .. image:: https://travis-ci.org/mvk/sshadder.svg?branch=master
     :target: https://travis-ci.org/mvk/sshadder

-ssh keys manager for multiple password protected keys.
+ssh keys manager for multiple password protected private keys written currently in Python.
 Stop adding them manually.

 What it does
 ------------

-Defines key bundles and allows adding all of keys in the bundle to a running ssh-agent
+Defines key bundles and allows adding all of keys in the bundle to a running ssh-agent In a way it is like GNU_Keychain_, but does not force you to type in all your passwords, thank you @jamiesonbecker!

 What it does not
 ----------------

-* graphic desktop support or D-Bus
+* graphic desktop, messaging a lá D-Bus and the likes
-* compete with "real" private info managers like Seahorse_
+* compete with real private keys managers like Seahorse_, LastPass_, KeePass_
 * manage ``ssh-agent``

 Installation
 ============